 SPICE differentiates between incomplete processes and disciplined processes, listing a number of key management features for a complete and coherent process.
 Process enablers focus on results that can be expected from a key process.
 This is a forward-looking approach, which indicates process capability before a process takes place.
 They provide critical features that a key process must posses in order to yield successful results.
 Ensuring that all the process enablers are in place, improves the performance and predictability of key processes.
 Process enablers are common across all the key processes.
-Section 3 will discuss process enablers in more detail.
+SPICE process enablers are explained in more detail in the following section.